 An investment management company specializing in real estate, Jones Lang LaSalle has a division dedicated to property solutions for data centers.
 Services include:

 - Site selection and execution of lease, purchase, or sale

 - Project management: implementing strategies for the development, upgrade, and construction of data centers

 - Incentive discovery: sourcing opportunities to save money, such as tax abatements and lower utility fees

 - Data center management: offsite data monitoring as well as on-site support

 The Bottom Line

-The data center sector has swiftly become one of the country’s fastest growing industries.
+The data center sector has swiftly become one of the country’s fastest-growing industries.
 Increased reliance on technology has resulted in more companies using data centers for their IT needs.
-Due to their special requirements (power, bandwidth, cooling, and security), data centers represent a unique yet challenging class of real estate, but resources are available that help make the most out of each acquisition.
+Due to their special requirements (power, bandwidth, cooling, and security), data centers represent a unique yet challenging real estate class.
+Still, resources are available that help make the most out of each acquisition.